 I’m glad she waited until now, however, since Ben and I made one final summer “land” trip out to West Texas with two other couples to enjoy the majesty of the Davis Mountains.
 Yes, Texas has mountains--some as high as 7000 feet!
 We stayed at the historic Indian Lodge in Fort Davis, which was constructed by the former Civilian Conservation Corp (CCC) back in the 1930s.
-All six of us hiked the mountain ridge to the perimeter trail for 2 ½ miles and were blessed with stunning views of the surrounding landscape.
+All six of us hiked the mountain ridge to the perimeter trail for 2 ½ miles and

 Fort Davis is a 6+ hour drive from San Antonio via I-10 West to Balmorhea and State Highway 17 south to Fort Davis.
 The observatory is easy to reach from there.